supremotlatoani/data-base-/README.md

 # python-projects
-here a few school's projects
+a data base using python and sqlite